 Second, your video must be of high quality.
 This boils down to you being an expert and providing your unique experience on the topic.

-People are willing to close their eyes on glaring quality imperfections if the video is helpful, informative, and solves their problem.
+People are willing to close their eyes to glaring quality imperfections if the video is helpful, informative, and solves their problems.

 #2- Target Long-Tail Keywords

 I’ll give you two reasons why you should target long-tail keywords when producing videos.

 First, they’re way less competitive than the body and head keywords.

 Brand new YouTube channels need to prove themselves on this small fish before going after the bigger catch.
 In other words, rank for long-tail first, build up some watch time, and then make YouTube algorithm trust you with their higher volume keywords.

 Second, long-tail keyword brings in more limited traffic, but the traffic they bring is super relevant and interested in what you have to say.

 This means people are more likely to watch large chunks of your videos.

 This quickly accumulates watch time for your channel.